-At MAIA, Indigenous women are leading the change, empowering generations of young Indigenous women through an educational model that embraces academics, culture, socioemotional intelligence, personal development, and family engagement.
+We are an organization led by Indigenous women for Indigenous girls.
+Empowering generations of young Indigenous women through an educational model that embraces academics, culture, socioemotional intelligence, personal development, and family engagement.
+Together, these elements form the bedrock for nurturing a generation of powerful female leaders who will drive transformative change.

 for every $1 invested in girls's rights and education